 I forgot to apply, can I still go to the onsite exam?

 Because of the safety precautions against COVID-19, students who do not have a confirmed reservation will NOT be admitted to the building.
 Contact your faculty first.

-If you have questions about online exams, please take a look at the
+For non-urgent questions, please take a look at the

 Access to Testvision: